Norwich heritage walk

 Good for

-FAMILIES: a buggy friendly walk with an 'Explorer Hunt' activity and family friendly things to do nearby (NB: some need to be pre-booked)
+FAMILIES: a buggy friendly walk with an 'Explorer Hunt' activity and family friendly things to do nearby, a whole day out can be made of your experience.

 PHOTOGRAPHY: with picturesque cobbled streets, medieval buildings and independent shops there is a photo opportunity around ever corner.

-CREATIVITY: as a UNESCO City of Literature, creative expression is the thriving pulse of Norwich and the Paston story offers ways in for those using self expression for wellbeing purposes through to budding authors or poets.
+CREATIVITY: as a UNESCO City of Literature, creative expression is the thriving pulse of Norwich.
+The Paston story offers ways in for those seeking to develop self expression through to those who are budding authors or poets.

 Walk details